Breath odorBad breath; Halitosis

 - Periodontal disease

-Use proper dental hygiene (especially flossing), and remember that mouthwashes are not effective in treating the underlying problem.
+Use proper dental hygiene, especially flossing.
+Remember that mouthwashes are not effective in treating the underlying problem.

-Fresh parsley or a strong mint are often effective ways to fight temporary bad breath.
+Fresh parsley or a strong mint is often an effective way to fight temporary bad breath.
 Avoid smoking.
-Otherwise, follow prescribed therapy to treat the underlying cause.

 When to Contact a Medical Professional